Images#

 OCR#

-The OCR API accepts image bytes and returns the OCR text.
+The OCR API accepts image or PDF bytes and returns the OCR text.

 We can try OCR API out either via cURL, or Xinference’s python client: